I pretty much knew from the moment we found out I was pregnant that we were going to co-sleep.

 Co-Sleeping Truth #6: Pillow talk involves more pillows and less talking

-I hate how little sleep I get, but I love cuddling with my kids because soon enough, they wont want to.
-Its worth getting kicked in the face all night long for those few moments of sweet snuggling I get.
-I guess.
+I hate how little sleep I get, but I love cuddling with my kids because soon enough, they won’t want to.